-Attorney Matthew Barry is an experienced Fort Campbell Military Lawyer.
-He is familiar with the base and has a long history as an advocate for Soldiers of the 101st Airborne Division (Air Assault), 160th Special Operations Aviation Regiment, 5th Special Forces Group, and other tenant units.
+Attorney Matthew Barry and Attorney Lawrence Willard are both experienced Fort Campbell Military Lawyers.
+They are familiar with the base and have a long history as advocates for Soldiers of the 101st Airborne Division (Air Assault), 160th Special Operations Aviation Regiment, 5th Special Forces Group, and other tenant units.

 Attorney Barry was stationed at Fort Campbell as a JAG at the Fort Campbell Legal Assistance Office.
 In this capacity, he helped Soldiers, families, and retirees with various legal matters.
 He was subsequently assigned as a Trial Counsel with the 101st Airborne Division (Air Assault).
 After this brief assignment, he became a Defense Counsel at the Fort Campbell Field Office.
 In this position, he defended Soldiers at various legal proceedings (Courts-Martial, Administrative Separations, etc.) for two and a half years.
 Attorney Barry gained a reputation at Fort Campbell amongst Soldiers and the legal community as an effective and capable advocate.

 After retiring from the Military, Attorney Barry set up his law practice in Nashville so he could continue to be an effective Fort Campbell Military Lawyer.